danie11am/danie11am.github.io/portfolio.md

 A [musical instrument app](https://apps.apple.com/app/id535422655) where you can play and record and share music, as well as listening to music created by others.
 I developed the UI using SwiftUI/Swift/Objective-C/C++ and backend services using Go/PostgresQL/Docker hosted on AWS.

+#### Nature tvOS app

+A [tvOS app](https://www.hungrysource.com/nature/index.html) that allows you to be immersed in a variety of virtual natural landscape, in the form of video and sound footage.
+Tech used: tvOS, On-Demand Resources, video editing.

 <br/>